JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/authentication/index.md

 ![auth_step_9](./steps/step9.png)

-Next, I am going to create a <strong>RefreshTokenSchema</strong> which takes the token as required input.
+Next, I am going to create a **RefreshTokenSchema** which takes the token as required input.
 If the existing token is valid then it is going to return a new token in the response else it will raise a validation error.

-Below, I have provided the final code snippet how the <strong>validator.py</strong> is going to look like.
+Below, I have provided the final code snippet how the **validator.py** is going to look like.

 `embed:tutorials/intro-aws/authentication/validator.py`

-Let’s move to <strong>app.py</strong>.
+Let’s move to **app.py**.
 I am going to define the lambda handler.
 As you have seen before I will be parsing the event body and passing into my schema for validation and post-processing.